Identifying a Rat Infestation

 To get this pest problem under control, inspection is the first and foremost step.

-In the event of an infestation, it is best to consult a pest control professional.
+In the event of a rat infestation, it is best to consult a trusted pest control company in Omaha, and Lincoln, NE.